Carnival Celebration current position

 Follows the complete list of Carnival Celebration restaurants and food bars.

-- Flamingo Restaurant is a dinner-only Dining Room (complimentary) with sit-down waiter service.
+- Carnivale Restaurant is a dinner-only Dining Room (complimentary) with sit-down waiter service.

 - "Emeril's Bistro 1397" is the second-at-sea (after Mardi Gras ship's) restaurant by chef Emeril Lagasse (celebrity chef and owner of 11 different restaurants in the USA).
 The restaurant was named after the Celebration ship's hull/Turku shipyard number (1397).
 A-la-carte menu appetizers cost US$2 each, entrees are priced at US$12.
 The restaurant offers New Orleans cuisine, including muffuletta sandwiches, side dishes (Creole potato salad with diced scallions, red beans, jazz-man rice), desserts (Bananas Foster, lemon icebox pie).
 For Breakfast are also offered Shrimp & Grits, and Shrimp Creole Omelet.
 Signature dishes at Emeril's Bistro 1397 are chef's favorites Slow-Cooked Cochon de Lait Po'Boy (Boston butt pork roast), BBQ-Grilled Shrimp (large shrimp/peeled-deveined, tails attached), Emeril's Classic Seafood Gumbo (shrimp, fish, oysters), Cajun Jambalaya (boneless-skinless chicken thighs).